 marble statue of a priestess of Isis, Roman, from Taormina, Sicily, second century CE;

-smaller version; head and upper torso; side view.
+head and upper torso;

 This young priestess wears her hair braided and coiled into a chignon at the nape of her neck.
 In her left hand she carries a ritual bucket (situla); she probably held the sacred rattle of Isis (sistrum) in her upraised right hand.
 Her garment is tied in front with the knot of Isis, and she wears a fringed mantle on her shoulders.